swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 Because the obsoleted `init` method is annotated as `renamed` the compiler will automatically provide a fix-it to update to the new `init` method.

 Renaming the public `swiftLanguageVersions` property of `Package` preserves backwards compatibility by introducing a computed property with that name.
-Because this proposal already contains a necessary breaking change as detailed above, the computed property will also be marked as obsoleted in 6.0 and annotated as `renamed` to provide a fix-it.
+The computed property will be marked as `deprecated` in 6.0 and annotated as `renamed` to provide a fix-it.

 Searching manifest files in public repositories suggests that accessing the `swiftLanguageVersions` property directly is not common.
 Making both breaking changes at once results in applying at most two fix-its to a manifest file instead of one.